VICTORIAN ODDITY

 bottle feeding program.

-However, despite considerable research, I have been unable to find any
+After considerable research, I have been able to discover that in

 This enamel tipped sterling 5.5" tea sized spoon (manufactured by